Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/transactions-transfer.md

 + Request (application/json)

-    Currently only the `lightrail` payment rail is supported.
+    Transfer value between accounts on rails.
+Currently only the `lightrail` rail is supported.

     + Headers